Sean Murphy Player Props: Braves vs. Brewers

-Sean Murphy, with a slugging percentage of .333 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the mound, July 28 at 7:20 PM ET.
+Sean Murphy -- with an on-base percentage of .295 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Julio Teheran on the mound, on July 29 at 7:20 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Red Sox.
+In his previous game he had a one-hit showing (1-for-4) against the Brewers.

 Sean Murphy Game Info & Props vs. the Brewers